Apeiros-46B/qalc.nvim/README.md

 Alternatively, you can attach to an existing buffer using `:QalcAttach`.

-All commands accepted in the buffer are simply [`qalc`](https://github.com/Qalculate/libqalculate) commands.
+All commands accepted in the buffer are `qalc` commands.

 ## Configuration

-To configure, call the `setup` function
+To configure, call the `setup` function.

 ```lua
 require('qalc').setup({
     -- your config goes here
 })
 ```

+Keep in mind that this plugin is still under development so configuration keys may change or be removed at any time.

 <details>
   <summary>Default configuration</summary>